elsa-workflows/elsa-website/docs/guides-dashboard.md

 ## Create the ASP.NET Core Project

-> Elsa is currently still in preview and not yet published to NuGet.
-Make sure to [add the MyGet feed](./installing-preview-feed.md) first.

 Create a new, empty ASP.NET Core 3.0 project called `Elsa.Guides.Dashboard.WebApp` and add the following packages:

 * Elsa.Core